BlueMoon73/BlueMoon73/README.md

 ![](https://komarev.com/ghpvc/?username=BlueMoon73)
 ### About me
 - 🧪I'm currently working on science olympiad, and science fair!
-- 📡 I’m currently learning how in the world antennas work
+- 📡 I’m currently learning what a remote sensing is
 - 🤔 I’m looking for help with AP World History 🙏

 ### Contact: